 Ninth Judicial District - District Court Judge

-The Ninth Judicial District Commission on Judicial Performance unanimously recommends by a vote of 10-0 that Judge Denise K. Lynch BE RETAINED.
+The Ninth Judicial District Commission on Judicial Performance unanimously recommends that Judge James B. Boyd BE RETAINED.

 Judge Boyd was appointed to the District Court for the Ninth Judicial District on January 14, 2003.
 He previously was in private practice, specializing in domestic relations and real estate litigation.

 Judge Boyd’s community service includes membership on the COLTAF Board (the Colorado non-profit that oversees collection, stewardship and charitable distribution of interest on lawyers’ trust accounts) speaking to students, bar associations and law-related groups, and presiding over mock trial competitions for high school students.